 This advertising is subject to prior control before its release:

-- Advertising broadcast on radio or television must obtain prior approval granted by the Minister of Public Health, upon notice from the Commission for the control of medicinal product advertising (meeting dates - note 05.01.2017) - circular 612 (French version).
+- Advertising broadcast on radio or television must obtain prior approval granted by the Minister of Public Health, upon notice from the Commission for the control of medicinal product advertising (see French or Dutch version) - circular 612 (French version).

 - Advertising broadcast on other media must be notified to the Federal Agency for Medicines and Health Products (FAMHP) at least 30 days before publication